 How to get a career in digital marketing?

-The trajectory of your career path and the digital marketing skills you will need to go professional depend on your specialization.
+The trajectory of your career path and the digital marketing skills you will need to go professional depends on your specialization.
 There are a wide variety of digital marketing roles you can choose from to find your place in the industry.
 Here is a list of the main options available to you if you decide to pursue a career in digital marketing.

 Search engine optimization (SEO) specialist